mshea/lazy_gm_tools/5e_monsters/monsters_md/hoard-drake.md

 - **Multiattack:** The hoard drake makes three attacks: one with its bite and two with its claws.
 - **Bite:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 17 (3d8 + 4) piercing damage.
 - **Claws:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 14 (3d6 + 4) slashing damage.
 - **Midas Breath (Recharge 6):** The hoard drake spits molten gold in a 30-foot cone.
 Each creature in the area must make a DC 16 Dexterity saving throw.
 On a failure, a creature takes 36 (8d8) fire damage and the gold clings to it.
 On a success, a creature takes half the damage and the gold doesn’t cling to it.
-A creature with gold clinging to it has its speed halved until it takes an action to scrape off the gold.

-The gold produced by Midas Breath can be collected once it has cooled, providing roughly 50 gp worth of gold dust and scraps each time it spits molten gold.
+A creature with gold clinging to it has its speed halved until it takes an action to scrape off the gold.<br><br>The gold produced by Midas Breath can be collected once it has cooled, providing roughly 50 gp worth of gold dust and scraps each time it spits molten gold.